pisys/pisys.github.io/documentation.md

 3. Use the [graphsense-tagpack-tool](https://github.com/graphsense/graphsense-tagpack-tool) for validating TagPacks and ingesting them into a dedicated Cassandra keyspace.
 You can use our [public TagPack collection](https://github.com/graphsense/graphsense-tagpacks) or your own, possibly private one.

 4. After having ingested transaction data, exchange rates, and TagPacks into a *raw* Cassandra keyspace, you can now run the [graphsense-transformation](https://github.com/graphsense/graphsense-transformation) pipeline, which computes all sorts of statistics and various types of Graph abstractions and stores them in a so-called *transformed* keyspace.
-Running the transformation pipeline is quite resource intensive and can, depending your hardware infrastructure, take some time.
+Running the transformation pipeline is a resource intensive task and can, depending your hardware infrastructure, take some time.

 5. Having both a *raw* and *transformed* Cassandra in place, you can now run the [graphsense-REST](https://github.com/graphsense/graphsense-REST) against these keyspaces.
 This will expose the GraphSense REST API, which you can use in your client app.

-6. Finally, when the REST interface is up and running, you can the [graphsense-dashboard][https://github.com/graphsense/graphsense-dashboard], which relies on the REST interface, and provides an interactive analytics interface.
+6. Finally, when the REST interface is up and running, you can setup the [graphsense-dashboard](https://github.com/graphsense/graphsense-dashboard), which relies on the REST interface, and provides an interactive analytics interface.

 ## Frequently Asked Questions